kemichai/rfmpy/docs/tutorial.rst

 First we need to download the seismic waveform data from a ZENODO repository in our local computer.

-1. Create a directory to store the data:
+1. Create a directory to store the waveform data:

 .. code:: bash

    $ mkdir ~/Desktop/data_sample

 2. Download the data sample from ZENODO in that directory: